justarandomgeek/FactorioIP/Feathernet.md

 | 2            | Neighbor Advertise        |

 When a node comes up without an address, it MAY select one automatically.
-To do this, the node takes a random number a candidate address, and broadcasts a Neighbor Solicit for that address.
+To do this, the node takes a random number as a candidate address, and broadcasts a Neighbor Solicit for that address.
 If no node answers within 180 ticks, the node broadcasts a Neighbor Advertise itself.
 If the node receives a Neighbor Advertise in response to the Solicit, it selects a new candidate address and starts again.

 When any node receives a Neighbor Solicit for it's own address, it MUST respond with a Neighbor Advertise.